 Forget the X-ray glasses and the Rolex Submariner that’s also a circular saw.
-In James Bond’s wardrobe, the tuxedo has always been his true coat of armour.
-Which means that when you’re deciding who to cast in the role once Daniel Craig has handed in his licence to kill, style is a factor.
+In James Bond’s wardrobe, the tuxedo has always been his true coat of armor.
+Which means that when you’re deciding who to cast in the role once Daniel Craig has handed in his license to kill, style is a factor.
 It has to be.

 Codename: The Millennial With The Golden Gun